ska-telescope/ska-pss-protest/README.md

         pip install .[dev] --no-cache-dir

-Then verify the installation by running the unit tests
+This will install ProTest and all of its project dependencies.
+Verify the installation by running the unit tests (this can take some time)

         make python-test

-This can take some time.